 Sole proprietorships and partnerships are not recognised as 'persons' for income tax purposes.
-Consequently, the profits and losses of a proprietorship or partnership flow through to the business owners, who are taxed on their individual income at the graduated rates of tax for individuals.4 In a partnership, each partner is assessed on his or her share of the partnership income.5
+Consequently, the profits and losses of a proprietorship or partnership flow through to the business owners, who are taxed on their individual income at the graduated rates of tax for individuals.4 In a partnership, each partner is assessed on their share of the partnership income.5

-Companies are generally taxed at the corporate rate of 24 per cent.6 For a company resident and incorporated in Malaysia that has a paid-up ordinary share capital of 2.5 million ringgit or less and with gross income of not more than 50 million ringgit, income tax is chargeable at a rate of 17 per cent for the first 600,000 ringgit and 24 per cent for every ringgit thereafter.7
+Companies are generally taxed at the corporate rate of 24 per cent.6 For 2022, a special one-time 'prosperity tax' at a rate of 33 per cent will be imposed for every ringgit on chargeable income exceeding 100 million ringgit.7 For a company that is resident and incorporated in Malaysia that has a paid-up ordinary share capital of 2.5 million ringgit or less and with gross income of not more than 50 million ringgit, income tax is chargeable at a rate of 17 per cent for the first 600,000 ringgit and 24 per cent for every ringgit thereafter.8

-Reinvestment allowance (RA) is also available on 60 per cent of the capital expenditure incurred on a factory, plant or machinery used in Malaysia for the expansion, modernisation, or diversification of a company's business.11 As all three incentives are mutually exclusive, it may be more advantageous for businesses that qualify for both investment tax allowance and RA to apply for RA as it can be enjoyed for a longer period of 15 years.12
+RA is also available on 60 per cent of the capital expenditure incurred on a factory, plant or machinery used in Malaysia for the expansion, modernisation or diversification of a company's business.12 As all three incentives are mutually exclusive, it might be more advantageous for businesses that qualify for both investment tax allowance and RA to apply for RA, as it can be enjoyed for a longer period of 15 years.13

-Local branches of non-resident entities are generally treated as non-residents for income tax purposes unless it can be established that the management and control of its affairs or businesses is exercised in Malaysia.13 Branches are taxable at a rate of 24 per cent14 on income accruing in or derived from Malaysia, which is the same as the tax rate imposed on local incorporated companies.
+Local branches of non-resident entities are generally treated as non-residents for income tax purposes unless it can be established that the management and control of their affairs or businesses are exercised in Malaysia.14 Branches are taxable at a rate of 24 per cent15 on income accruing in or derived from Malaysia, which is the same as the tax rate imposed on local incorporated companies.

-Given their non-resident status, tax incentives under the ITA and PIA are generally unavailable to local branches.
-Thus, from a tax perspective, it may be more tax-efficient for foreign enterprises to carry on their business activities in Malaysia by incorporating a local subsidiary rather than by registering a branch.
+Given their non-resident status, tax incentives under the ITA and the PIA are generally unavailable to local branches.
+Thus, from a tax perspective, it might be more tax efficient for foreign enterprises to carry on their business activities in Malaysia by incorporating a local subsidiary rather than by registering a branch.

-In a bid to attract investors and promote the Federal Territory of Labuan as an international offshore financial centre, preferential tax rates are provided under the Labuan Business Activity Tax Act 1990 (LBATA) for companies incorporated under the Labuan Companies Act 1990 undertaking Labuan trading activities such as banking, insurance, trading, management, licensing and shipping operations.15 Before 1 January 2019, Labuan entities could choose between paying tax at a rate of 3 per cent16 or a flat rate of 20,000 ringgit per year.
-However, legislative amendments have now removed the tax ceiling of 20,000 ringgit.17
+In a bid to attract investors and promote the Federal Territory of Labuan as an international offshore financial centre, preferential tax rates are provided under the Labuan Business Activity Tax Act 1990 (the LBATA) for companies incorporated under the Labuan Companies Act 1990 undertaking Labuan trading activities such as banking, insurance, trading, management, licensing and shipping operations.16 Before 1 January 2019, Labuan entities could choose between paying tax at a rate of 3 per cent17 or a flat rate of 20,000 ringgit per year.
+However, legislative amendments have now removed the tax ceiling of 20,000 ringgit.18

 Limited liability partnerships

-Unlike conventional partnerships, limited liability partnerships (LLPs) are recognised as taxable persons for income tax purposes and are taxed at a rate of 24 per cent.18 Where an LLP has a capital contribution of 2.5 million ringgit or less and gross income of not more than 50 million ringgit, the LLP will enjoy a reduced tax rate of 17 per cent for the first 600,000 ringgit of its income and 24 per cent for the remainder.19 Significantly, profits paid or distributed to partners in an LLP are exempt from tax20 and no withholding tax is applicable.
+Unlike conventional partnerships, LLPs are recognised as taxable persons for income tax purposes and are taxed at a rate of 24 per cent.21 Where an LLP has a capital contribution of 2.5 million ringgit or less and gross income of not more than 50 million ringgit, the LLP will enjoy a reduced tax rate of 17 per cent for the first 600,000 ringgit of its income and 24 per cent for the remainder.22 Significantly, profits paid or distributed to partners in an LLP are exempt from tax23 and no withholding tax is applicable.

 Domestic income tax

 Malaysia's income tax system is territorial in nature.
-Income tax is levied on any person's income accruing in or derived from Malaysia,23 including business gains or profits, employment income, interests, rents and royalties.24 However, income of a resident company carrying on the business of air or sea transport, banking, or insurance is taxable on a worldwide basis.25 In respect of dividends, Malaysia operates on a single-tier system where income tax imposed on a company is a final tax and dividends are tax exempt in the hands of shareholders.
+Income tax is levied on any person's income accruing in or derived from Malaysia,26 including business gains or profits, employment income, interests, rents and royalties.27 However, income of a resident company carrying on the business of air or sea transport, banking or insurance is taxable on a worldwide basis.28 In respect of dividends, Malaysia operates on a single-tier system whereby income tax imposed on a company is a final tax and dividends are tax exempt in the hands of shareholders.

 Non-resident businesses are taxed on income accruing in or derived from Malaysia if they have permanent establishments in Malaysia.
-Recent amendments to Section 12 of the ITA have amended the definition of 'place of business' in the ITA to mirror the definition of permanent establishment that is commonly found in all DTAs.26
+Recent amendments to Section 12 of the ITA have amended the definition of 'place of business' in the ITA to mirror the definition of 'permanent establishment' that is commonly found in all DTAs.29

-Earning Stripping Rules (ESR) have been introduced in Malaysia by virtue of Section 140C of the ITA and the Income Tax (Restriction on Deductibility of Interest) Rules 2019 to restrict the deductibility of interest expenses on financial assistance between related persons.
-The ESR applies where the total interest expense exceeds 500,000 ringgit in a year.30 The maximum amount of deduction in respect of any interest is 20 per cent of the taxpayer's tax EBITDA (earnings before interest, taxes, depreciation and amortisation).31 Nevertheless, taxpayers may carry forward any excess interest expense indefinitely and deduct the expenditure in future years of assessments provided that the company's shareholders remain substantially the same.32
+Earnings stripping rules (ESRs) have been introduced in Malaysia by virtue of Section 140C of the ITA and the Income Tax (Restriction on Deductibility of Interest) Rules 2019 to restrict the deductibility of interest expenses on financial assistance between related persons.
+The ESRs apply where the total interest expense exceeds 500,000 ringgit in a year.33 The maximum amount of deduction in respect of any interest is 20 per cent of the taxpayer's tax earnings before interest, taxes, depreciation and amortisation.34 Nevertheless, taxpayers may carry forward any excess interest expense indefinitely and deduct the expenditure in future years of assessments, provided that the company's shareholders remain substantially the same.35

-On the face of the legislation, the ESR appears to apply to both cross-border and domestic related-party financial assistance.
-However, based on guidelines issued by the IRB, the application of the ESR is limited to cross-border transactions, namely where interest is paid to the following:
+On the face of the legislation, the ESRs appear to apply to both cross-border and domestic related-party financial assistance.
+However, based on guidelines issued by the IRB, the application of the ESR is limited to cross-border transactions – namely where interest is paid to: